sam-slate/click-race/README.md

-# whack-a-button
+# click-race

-Multiplayer, real-time whack-a-mole game built with React, Node.js, and Express.
+Multiplayer, real-time click racer game built with React, Node.js, and Express.
 Configured for deployment on Heroku.
 Built as a learning project for the React stack and socket.io.

 The home directory contains the server and the client directory contains the client.